richard-scryber/scryber.core/docs/components/pages_reference.rst

         }
     }

-Here we can see that the content flows naturally onto the next page, including the padding and borders.
+Here we can see that the content flows naturally onto the next pages, including the padding and borders.
 And the header and footer are shown on the following pages.

 .. figure:: ../images/samples_pagesFlowing.png